She Miraculously Recovers From the Sudden Hemorrhage in Her Brain Stem

 I am a Christian, and I am 70 years old.
 I once became paralyzed because of an illness, and nearly became braindead.
-During that period, I gave up any hope of surviving, but at a critical juncture, God’s words gave me faith and allowed me to miraculously recover my life.
+During that period, I gave up any hope of surviving, but at a critical juncture, God’s words gave me faith and allowed me to miraculously recover.
 If God hadn’t saved me, I would have left this world a long time ago.

 Suddenly Fainting, Becoming Paralyzed

 On April 19, 2017, after getting out of bed, I had a splitting headache.
 Suddenly, I stumbled and fell on the bed.
 Half of my body couldn’t move, and I gradually lost consciousness.

 Later, my relatives took me to the emergency room at the hospital, where a CT scan was done.
 The doctor said that the hemorrhage in my brain stem was caused by a rupture of the arterial wall, and if we couldn’t stop the blood, my life was in danger.
 When my daughter heard that, she sobbed, heartbroken.
 The doctor didn’t dare delay treatment, and told the nurses to bring me to the emergency rescue unit.